eclipse-iceoryx/iceoryx/iceoryx_examples/ice_access_control/README.md

 ## Code walkthrough

-RouDi needs to be able to send a _SIGKILL_ signal to the apps in case RouDi is shutdown.
-Hence, RouDi needs _CAP\_KILL_ capability or similar rights on other POSIX operating system.
+RouDi needs to be able to send a _SIGKILL_ signal to the apps in case RouDi shuts down.
+Hence, RouDi needs _CAP\_KILL_ capability or similar rights on other POSIX operating systems.
 However, the user _roudi_ does not need root access rights.

 The system user can be member of multiple system groups.
 This examples uses the following users and groups: